kuldeepperumalla/Gaming-world---online-game-shop/README.md

 ## Introduction

 > Gaming World is an online game store for gaming enthusiasts.
-> - It has a beautiful landing page with auto slide of the latest games and a shop now button which takes to the game product cards
+- It has a beautiful landing page with auto slide of the latest games and a shop now button which takes to the game product cards
-> - All the product cards are fetched from a custom JSON file named games.json they are mapped and displayed using javascript template literals
+- All the product cards are fetched from a custom JSON file named games.json they are mapped and displayed using javascript template literals.

 ****